learning-zone/python-basics/README.md

 The shutil module contains a `copyfile()` function.

 A deep copy copies an object into another.
-This means that if you make a change to a copy of an object, it won't affect the original object.
+This means that if you make a change to a copy of an object, it won\'t affect the original object.
 In Python, we use the function deepcopy() for this, and we import the module copy.
 We use it like:

 ```py
 import copy
 b = copy.deepcopy (a)
 ```

-A shallow copy, however, copies one object's reference to another.
+A shallow copy, however, copies one object\'s reference to another.
 So, if we make a change in the copy, it will affect the original object.
 For this, we have the function `copy()`, we use it like:

 ```py
 b = copy.copy(a)
 ```

 - Differentiate between lists and tuples.

 The major difference is that a list is mutable, but a tuple is immutable.
 Examples:

 ```py

 ```

 Traceback (most recent call last):
 File "<pyshell#97>", line 1, in <module> mytuple[1]=2

 TypeError: 'tuple' object does not support item assignment

 <div align="right">